Project Velocity

 Last updated

-Project velocity in open source projects refers to the rate at which development tasks are completed and features are delivered.
-It measures the amount of work completed in a specific amount of time.
+Project velocity in open-source projects refers to the rate at which development tasks are completed and features are delivered.
+It measures the amount of work done in a specific time frame.
+A higher velocity indicates greater efficiency and progress, while a lower velocity may indicate challenges or bottlenecks.
+Monitoring project velocity helps teams evaluate their performance and plan future tasks accordingly, ensuring consistent project advancement.

-The Project Velocity chart displays data from the last calendar year.
+The Project Velocity chart displays data from the last 12 months.

 On the Y-axis, there's a logarithmic scale representing PRs and Issues.